 In 2008, Dave Messenger and Scott Mathers were added for their outstanding contributions to arguably the club’s most successful period and in 2009, former fixtures supremo Matt Wells was honoured.
 Following a break in 2010, the Hall of Fame welcomed former joint manager Paul Watt to it’s ranks in 2011.
 In 2012, Paul Karlsen was added at the club’s 15 year anniversary celebrations in recognition of his efforts in being the first fixtures secretary to get to the coveted 20 games and setting the template for his successors in the role.

 2013 saw sterling service in a number of roles earn Mat Ball a place, while former manager Chris Davis was honouted for his successful spell as manager when he stood down in 2014.
-Winger Richard Murphy became the latest to join, when he was added in 2015 in recognition of becoming the club’s highest appearance maker.
+Winger Richard Murphy was added in 2015 in recognition of becoming the club’s highest appearance maker, while Dave Soloway became the latest to join when he was added in 2016, after 15 years with the club.